-SUS T01 Sustainability BREEAM Very Good not achieved. .
-4 16 Council planning policy is BREEAM Very Good.
+SU ST01 Sustaina bility BREEAM Very Good not achieved.
+4 4 16 Council planning policy is BREEAM Very Good.
 This is more difficult to achieve on a green field site and a leisure centre/pool building.
 BREEAM Pre-Assessment has been carried out which suggests a score of 61.75% could be achieved which provides a buffer to the 55% required for Very Good.
 Allowance made in Cost Plan for BREEAM requirements, including an ecological roof.
 BREEAM advisor to be appointed in Stage 3 to progress the BREEAM requirements.
-DDC SUS TO2 Sustainability New centre costs more to run.
-3 12 Premise is that the building is to be efficient and reduce running costs.
+DDC SU ST02 Sustaina oility New centre costs more to run.
+4 3 12 Premise is that the building is to be efficient and reduce running costs.
 EPC Rating to be achieved to be confirmed in conjunction with the design team.
 Cost plan to include for energy efficient systems, thermally efficient building fabric and good quality finishes.
 Avoid untried technology.
 Maximise use of natural light.
-DDC UO: .
-Utilities Insufficient water supply capacity to serve the proposed development.
+DDC UO Utilities Insufficient water supply capacity to serve the proposed development.
 Increased cost and programme delay.
 Payment required for offsite works.
-5 25 discussions with Affinity Water.
-Utilities are notoriously difficult to deal with, particularly if new supplies are required and discussions need to commence early.
-Existing services and capacity requirements being looked at by the consultant team as part of the Stage 2 Feasibility Study along with the likely works required to serve the site.
+5 5 25 Water slipply is thought to be the higgest issues and the Council have commenced Existing services and capacity requirements being looked at by the consultant team as part of the Stage 2 Feasibility Study along with the likely works required to serve the site.
 Council to commence discussions with Utility companies once this information is available.
-DDC UO: .
-Utilities Insufficient foul water drainage capacity.
-4 .
-4 16 adjacent Honeywood Parkway road.
-Foul water capacity check has been instructed to identify any upgrades required to the existing infrastructure including sewers and pumping stations. trade effluent licence is likely to be required for the backwash discharge.
-DDC Foul water capacity check UO: Utilities Insufficient electrical supply and/or nothing local to the site.
-4 20 Desktop review suggests a new 500kVA sub-station will be required.
+DDC UC 2 Utilities Insufficient foul water drainage capacity.
+4 4 16 adjacent Honeywood Parkway road.
+Foul water capacity check has been instructed to identify any upgrades required to the existing infrastructure including sewers and DDC Foul water capacity check UC Utilities Insufficient electrical supply and/or nothing local to the site.
+5 4 20 Desktop review suggests a new 500kVA sub-station will be required.
 Unclear where supply will be taken from, hence the high risk rating.
 Further investigation required.
 Including discussions with UKPN.
 DDC Further enquiries with UKPN